What Is the Best Roomba To Buy In 2019: Model Comparison Chart

 - New Edge Cleaning Mode

-- Short cleaning time considering its price
+- Short cleaning time

 Why you should buy the Roomba 960

 The tangle-free design makes the Roomba 960 perfect for pet owners.
-One of the most important things to remember is the fact that you can control the whole process just using your smartphone while you are out.
-Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2018, since it has everything you need if you want the best combination of price and features.
+One of the most important things to remember is the fact that you can control the whole process by using your smartphone while you are out.
+Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2019, since it has everything you need if you want the best combination of price and features.

 The Roomba 980 - High-End Vacuum Cleaner With The Best Cleaning Performance